 Posted on 5 May 2011

-For press and media information, please contact Tom Barrett, Communications Officer, University of Wales: email@example.com
+For press and media information, or to request an interview with the honorary graduates, please contact Tom Barrett, Communications Officer, University of Wales: email@example.com